Child Development (BS)

 40 semester hours

 Students will complete the core courses and choose 1 concentration.
-Transfer students are allowed to bring in pre-selected Child Development courses in the major and concentrations.
+Transfer students are allowed to bring pre-selected Child Development courses into the major and concentrations.
 Selected courses for transfer align with the California Curriculum Alignment Project.

 Concentrations